CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 ## Application migration

-Most of the applications will be able to be migrated without issues.
-If your application matches any criteria is in the list below, you will need extra steps described in the following sub-sections.
+Most of the applications will migrate without issues.
+If one of your applications matches any criteria is in the list below, you will need extra steps described in the following sub-sections.

 - Any application that uses a FSBucket add-on